muazsh/Mockingbird/README.md

 ---

-## ✨ Features
+## Features
-- ✅ Cross-platform, works with **all C++11+ compilers** (this github pipeline runs tests against MSVC, GCC, Clang).
+-  Cross-platform, works with **all C++11+ compilers** (this github pipeline runs tests against MSVC, GCC, Clang).
-- 🎯 Mock any **virtual** method and hide **non-virtual** ones.
+-  Mock any **virtual** method and hide **non-virtual** ones.
-- 🔢 Call counters for every mocked method.
+-  Call counters for every mocked method.
-- 🔍 Spying on original implementations supported.
+-  Spying on original implementations supported.
-- 📦 Header-only (`Mockingbird.hpp`, ~140 LoC).
+-  Header-only (`Mockingbird.hpp`, ~130 LoC).
-- 🧩 Full **class template mocking** support.
+-  Full **class template mocking** support.
-- ✅ Can be integrated with any testing framework like Catch2, gtest and Microsoft Unit Testing Framework.
+-  Can be integrated with any testing framework like Catch2, gtest and Microsoft Unit Testing Framework.
-- 🎯 No macros in tests, macros are used only when defining the mock.
+-  No macros in tests, macros are used only to define the mock class.

 ---